Peopl3s/clean-architecture-litestar-project-template/docs/README.md

 # Documentation

-This directory contains the Sphinx documentation for the Clean Architecture FastAPI Template.
+This directory contains the Sphinx documentation for the Clean Architecture Litestar Template.

 ## Building Documentation